vsupalov/pokerlookup-rs/README.md

 ## Setup
 Before running tests, execute the following command from the project root directory, to generate a HandRank.dat file.
 This will take a while.
-Quite a while indeed.
-Be patient.
+Not too long.

 ```
+# or this, to get the results way faster:
-$ cargo run
+$ cargo build --release
+$ ./target/release/generate

 ```
+Arguably, you could also try *cargo run*, but this will be painfully slow due to the debug build mode.
+Only if you want to wait a good while.

 Afterwards the tests should run through successfully, evaluating all possible 5-card poker hands
 ```